bienflorencia/personal-site/content/post/MODIS downloads/index.md

     ## min value   :             1
     ## max value   :            17

 As the values are numeric and we want the categories, we will rename them.
+Please bear in mind that your landcover layer might not have the same classes/levels as mine.
+Check here the classification values: [MCD12_User_Guide_V6](https://lpdaac.usgs.gov/documents/101/MCD12_User_Guide_V6.pdf) (see page 7 Classification Legends).

     # Renaming IGBP classification levels
     levels(land_pre$land_pre) <- c( "Evergreen needleleaf forests",